chaitanyawolfe/docs/wquant.md

 ## Introduction

-LQuant is a Java based library that intermediates as data broker for
+LQuant is a Java based library that intermediates as data broker for interacting with financial data.
+We have integrated several data source in our cloud based database t

 ## Infrastructure And Architecture